MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/run-nodejs-virtual-machine.md

     ```

 1. Still in the SSH terminal, save the file in the Nano editor with <kbd>control</kbd> + <kbd>X</kbd>.
-1. In the Nano editor, enter **Y** to save, when prompted.
+1. If prompted in the Nano editor, enter **Y** to save.
-1. In the Nano editor, accept the file name when prompted.
+1. If prompted in the Nano editor, accept the file name when prompted.

+## Stop VM to change application

+The Azure client library is now in your _node_modules_ directory and the key is passed into the app as an environment variable.
+The next step programmatically uses Application Insights.

 1. Stop [PM2](https://www.npmjs.com/package/pm2), which is a production process manager for Node.js applications, with the following commands: